- How a data room can help you analyze more deals than you thought possible

 Acquira’s approach is slightly different and allows us to score many deals more quickly.
 We take a numbers-based approach and understand that any given deal has a low probability of turning into an offer, so you need to look at many deals at a time.
 In order to do this, you need an extra layer of organization: We recommend that our partners organize the business buying process through a combination of data rooms and a CRM (customer relationship management) platform.

 We begin by requesting prospectuses from a number of different businesses.
 We take the information from those that respond and input it into our calculators.
 Acquira provides our partners with calculators that help you score each of the businesses and determine whether it’s worth looking at more closely.
-These tools are provided in both our Acquisition Roadmap and Accelerator Program.
+These tools are provided in our Accelerator Program.